 About Arles Roman Theatre

-Arles Roman Theatre, known as the Théâtre antique d’Arles, is an Ancient Roman theatre in the Provence town of Arles which would have been used for a variety of theatrical shows.
+Arles Roman Theatre, known as the Théâtre antique d’Arles, is an Ancient Roman theatre in the Provence town of Arles, France, which would have been used for a variety of theatrical shows.
 Now one of Arles’ UNESCO World Heritage sites, Arles Roman Theatre is the venue of an annual festival – the Recontres d’Arles.

-Like Arles Amphitheatre, it was probably constructed in the late first century BC to early first century AD, during the reign of the Emperor Augustus (27 BC–14 AD).
+Like Arles Amphitheatre, it was probably constructed in the late 1st century BC to early 1st century AD, during the reign of the Emperor Augustus (27 BC–14 AD).
 With a capacity for seating 8,000 spectators on 33 tiers of steps, the theatre in Arles as a similar size to its counterpart in Orange.

-Quarried for its materials in the Middle Ages and overtaken by other development, Arles Roman Theatre was only really rediscovered in the nineteenth century.
+Quarried for its materials in the Middle Ages and overtaken by other development, Arles Roman Theatre was only really rediscovered in the 19th century.
 By this time, only a fraction of its steps remained together with the orchestra and two solitary columns.